1. Warren Hastings was the first ___________.

 Explanation: He resigned in 1785 after 12 years as Governor-General.

-77. Hastings was succeeded as Governor-General by:
+77. Hastings was succeeded as Governor-General by___________.

 A) Lord Cornwallis